 The form is not currently available on Connect2Care.
 However, the Holland Bloorview team is working to create a version of the form that will be available to be submitted online through Connect2Care.

-21. How would the identity of young clients be verified who want to opt out?
+21. How is the identification of a young client verified if they wish to opt out?